SolaceDev/solace-dev-codelabs/markdown/solace-workshop-scs/solace-workshop-scs.md

 Duration: 0:05:00

-Negative
+> aside negative
-: **Note that this CodeLab uses the Annotation based Spring Cloud Stream code which is effectively deprecated in Cloud Stream v3.
+> **Note that this CodeLab uses the Annotation based Spring Cloud Stream code which is effectively deprecated in Cloud Stream v3.
 Please see the [Spring Cloud Stream Basics](https://codelabs.solace.dev/codelabs/spring-cloud-stream-basics/#0) Codelab to learn how to leverage Spring Cloud Function which is preferred in v3+.**

 ### Review

 ![story_section10](images/story_section10.png)

-Positive
+> aside positive
-: Hopefully you not only learned how to use Spring Cloud Streams today, but also how it enables developers to concentrate on achieving business goals by removing the need to learn messaging APIs.
+> Hopefully you not only learned how to use Spring Cloud Streams today, but also how it enables developers to concentrate on achieving business goals by removing the need to learn messaging APIs.
 You should also now have a solid understanding of how implementing an event-driven architecture allows for loose coupling between your apps which enables rapid addition of new functionality.

 ### Continued learning topics: